LEARN ABOUT OHEKA CASTLEA RICH AND VIBRANT HISTORY

 - Landscape Architects: Olmsted Brothers (firm established by Frederick Law Olmsted, architect of New York City’s Central Park).

-- Otto Hermann Kahn & his wife Addie and his 4 children used OHEKA as their summer home and weekend retreat.
+- Otto Hermann Kahn, his wife Addie, and 4 children used OHEKA as their summer home and weekend retreat.

 - The name “OHEKA” is an acronym for Otto HErmann KAhn.